MakerMacAttack/Phoenix-Clobber/README.md

 Clobber is a react app which emulates the popular boardgame Clobber.
 It maintains a front-end boardgame for users to interact with while displaying high scores from an API.
 The board is displayed using grid layout for a responsive lay-out.
 Users can choose from multiple levels of difficulty.

+## Acknowledgement

+This project was partially inspired by a previous group project the author worked on in a graduate course in AI.
+Fellow students in the project were Andrew O'Brien and Colleen Cannon.

 ## Wireframes

 Instructions - Mobile